 He lived in Karachi, counseling and teaching a growing circle of seekers and devotees until he left this phenomenal reality on 27th Shawwal 1438 hijri (July 22, 2017) to join his Beloved Maker.
 Those who witnessed his departure from this world remarked that it was an occasion of sublime beauty and joy.
 In his passing he showed how an ‘abd submits everything to his Master.
 May Allah sanctify his secret.

 Note: the Shaykh wrote a fascinating and illuminating account of his journey which can be read here.

 Shaykha Shahbano Aliani

-Shaykha Shahbano Aliani is a Sufi Teacher from the Darqawi-Shadhiliya Tariqa who currently resides in Karachi, Pakistan.
+Shaykha Shahbano Aliani was a Sufi Teacher from the Darqawi-Shadhiliya Tariqa who resided in Karachi, Pakistan.
 Shaykha Shahbano received her chain of transmission from Shaykh Ebrahim Schuitema of South Africa, may Allah bless him and raise him higher.

 I Give Up